 As further background on our methodology with respect to returns reserves, every quarter since our launch of OLINVYK, we review the amounts of OLINVYK held at our wholesalers to evaluate the likelihood of expected product returns.
 In our analysis, we consider a range of factors including the level of sales from our wholesalers to hospitals, ambulatory surgical centers (ASCs) and other purchasers of OLINVYK, which our wholesalers report to us on a regular basis, as well as any new customer contracts.
-Sales from wholesalers to hospitals and ASCs have occurred, at a low level, every quarter since our commercial launch in February 2021.
-Since Q2
+Based on information from our wholesalers, sales from our wholesalers to hospitals and ASCs, which we refer to as commercial sell through, have occurred, at a low level, every quarter since our commercial launch in February 2021.
+Commercial sell through of OLINVYK from our wholesalers to hospitals and ASCs for the three and nine months ended September 30, 2023 were approximately \$20,300 and \$58,700 respectively.
+Commercial sell through from our wholesalers to hospitals and ASCs for the three months ended September 30, 2022 were approximately \$7,600 and \$24,700 respectively.
+While there is a general upward trend compared to the prior period, the overall level of these sales remains low and we cannot be certain that this trend will continue.

 In our returns reserve analysis, we also consider feedback from our wholesalers, group purchasing organizations and users of OLINVYK, as well as additional factors such as new safety data, or clinical or health economic data for OLINVYK that may affect future adoption and sales trends.
 Examples include OLINVYK data we announced in April 2022 with respect to respiratory physiology, and in July 2022 with respect to cognitive function.
 More recently in July 2023, we also announced OLINVYK data with respect to reduced cost per admission for hospitals and reduced average length of hospital stay, for OLINVYK-treated patients compared to matched patients treated with other IV opioids.
+We also consider factors that may negatively affect sales of OLINVYK, such as the price of OLINVYK compared to conventional IV opioids, which are generally generic and available at a lower initial cost relative to OLINVYK.
+Other factors may include the public perception of opioids in general, as well as the FDA's and HHS' policy initiatives that may limit the promotion and marketing of opioids.